 The easiest way to add some age and expose layers of paint is to pull out a power sander.
 I use 150 grit sand paper (but use whatever you have on hand).
-Then go to town on the furniture, a good example of this can be seen on this Trashy Coffee Table.
+Then go to town on the furniture, a good example of this can be seen on my Trashy Coffee Table.

-A table that was previously painted white received a beachy blue layer of paint on top of the white.
+A table that was previously painted white received a sea-inspired blue layer of paint on top of the white.
 (You could always add a third color if you want more colors showing through.)
 Sand through the layers of paint down to the bare wood in spots.
 The challenge with a new piece of wood is that it lacks the deeper darker color tone of antique lumber.
 When the wood is exposed and it looks blonde and – well – brand spankin’ new.
 Add some stain!

 Faking age with stain:

 I have a trick up my sleeve for creating those darker wood tones in seconds!